better-developers/code-interviews/problems/weather-dashboard/README.md

    - Forecast for the next 7 days.

 3. Interface:
    - You have full creative freedom here!
-We’re open to seeing solutions ranging from a terminal interface, web applications, RESTful APIs or maybe even an AI application!
+We’re open to seeing solutions ranging from a terminal interface, web applications, APIs or maybe even an AI application!
 We'd love to see what you can think to show us.

 ### Tips: